ASK-ME-ABOUT-LOOM/purgeomatic/README.md

  - Sonarr (if deleting TV)
  - Overseerr (optional: the script will work without an overseer configuration)

+*Please note:* these scripts rely on Plex's metadata to supply TMDB/TVDB IDs. *Please take a moment to refresh the metadata in your Plex libraries before running them.*

 ### Scripts

 There are three main scripts in this package: